 Vestibular testing is safe.
 You may feel dizzy or unsteady during the test.
 These side effects may linger shortly afterward, so it’s a good idea to arrange to have someone drive you home.

 Results and Follow-Up

-A normal test means there were no signs of vestibular dysfunction as a cause for your reported symptoms.
+- Normal results mean there were no signs of vestibular dysfunction as a cause for your reported symptoms.

-An abnormal test may mean that there are signs of vestibular and/or neurologic problems contributing to your symptoms.
+- Abnormal results indicate signs of vestibular and/or neurologic problems contributing to your symptoms.

 Will I need more tests after a vestibular test battery?